renaissance-publishing/renaissance/content/chapters/30-running-games.md

         projects (like building businesses, or crewing ships, or developing new powers).

-  - An individual chapter—whether a self-contained adventure or a component of a longer arc—should include an even balance of elements.
+  - An individual chapter — whether a self-contained adventure or a component of a longer arc — should include an even balance of elements.

       - A common pattern is to start by handing players a mission or a